Connection 2019 - Speaker Series: Adrian Farrel

 Finally, we are seeing a steady increase in the number of people who are connected to the Internet.
 This growth is not as fast as it should be because of the financial barriers and technological hurdles involved.
 But some attention is at last being paid to these issues and this will hopefully see a massive democratization of the Internet which will place demands on the technologies used for identification, authentication, payment, and languages.

 4. What are some of the most interesting changes you have seen at the IETF?
 When I started work in the IETF it was predominantly attended by North Americans and Europeans.
 Now, while preserving a lot of that culture, it is opening up to participation from other regions, especially Asia.
 I see this as critically important to the future of the organisation because so much of the innovation in the Internet today comes from there.
 Additionally, the way that networks are built in countries that are seeing huge growth in subscribers is very different to the legacy networks deployed in Europe or the USA.

-We are also seeing a resurgence in remote working.
+We are also seeing a growth in remote working.
 That is actually how things should be because it means that the Internet is delivering on its potential.
-Thus, attendance at face-to-face meetings has been declining, but there is a dramatic increase in the number of people who participate at those meetings remotely whether on their own or via a hub.
+Thus, attendance at face-to-face meetings has been declining, but there is a dramatic increase in the number of people who participate at those meetings remotely whether on their own or via a hub to the extent that the last couple of meetings have seen around two fifths of the participants being remote.
 This will prove a challenge for the IETF financially, but my biggest concern is that missing out on physical attendance means losing out on the hugely valuable side meetings and corridor conversations that are actually how work progresses best.
-I hope that IETF hubs and periodic regional gatherings can help to mitigate this, and I'm the IETF will evolve to incorporate this new way of working.
+I hope that IETF hubs and periodic regional gatherings can help to mitigate this, and I'm sure the IETF will evolve to incorporate this new way of working.